 Back pain can seriously impact your quality of life.
 It is painful and can prevent you from engaging in your daily routine.

 Med1Care Therapy Partner’s experienced therapists are trained in orthopedic manual therapy: rehabilitation, strength and conditioning.
 We treat a wide range of clinical diagnoses of the back with a personalized treatment plan, customized to your condition and unique needs.
+If you need physical therapy for lower back pain or upper back pain, we have you fully covered.

 Call us at 419.866.0555 to schedule a consultation.